Daytrips and holidays in the Netherlands

 City walk Alkmaar

 Alkmaar is a beautiful ancient city that is definitely worth a walk.
-We propose the following walk, which is drawn on the map:
+We suggest the following walk, which is marked on the map: